 Death Penalty Investigations – Upon receipt of a petition for clemency, the Governor may request that the Board investigate and make a recommendation to assist in determining whether to grant a reprieve or executive clemency.
 Persons currently on condemned status are listed on the Department of Corrections and Rehabilitation website.

 Out-of-State Investigations – These requests occur as a result of an interstate compact agreement when a California resident requests a gubernatorial pardon from another state.
-The state requests that the BPH submit a pre-pardon investigation report in order that it might make a decision on the applicant’s suitability.
+The state requests that the Board submit a pre-pardon investigation report in order that it might make a decision on the applicant’s suitability.

-Recall of Sentence Investigations – The Investigations Division processes requests for medical release and re-sentencing consideration.
+Recall of Sentence Investigations – The OISD processes requests for medical release and re-sentencing consideration.
 Requests are usually generated by the sentencing court, after 120 days of incarceration; or by the Department of Corrections, for terminally ill inmates, to consider returning jurisdiction back to the court for possible modification of the sentence.
 An investigation report is compiled and referred to the BPH for a determination and appropriate disposition.

 Intimate Partner Battering/Battered Woman Syndrome Investigations – Investigations into the probability that a prisoner’s crime was the result of domestic violence or Intimate Partner Battering/Battered Woman Syndrome may be initiated upon the request of the Governor or the Board.
-Information is gathered by the Investigations Division and a report is submitted to the Board for consideration.
+Information is gathered by the OISD and a report is submitted to the Board for consideration.
 The Board may then make a recommendation to the Governor regarding clemency.

-Pre-Parole Investigations – The BPH’s Decision Review Unit, upon receiving a parole grant of a life term inmate, initiates these investigations.
+Pre-Parole Investigations – The Board’s Decision Review Unit, upon receiving a parole grant of a life term inmate, initiates these investigations.
 Information is gathered to assess the verity of the parole plans as presented to the panel during the parole suitability hearing.

-Foreign Prisoner Transfer Investigations – Authority to approve transfers of foreign citizen inmates to their native countries to serve the remainder of their prison terms is delegated to the Executive Officer of the Board of Parole Hearings by the Governor under the provisions of Government Code § 12012.1.
+Foreign Prisoner Transfer Investigations – Authority to approve transfers of foreign citizen inmates to their native countries to serve the remainder of their prison terms is delegated to the Executive Officer of the Board of Parole Hearings by the Governor under the provisions of Government Code Section 12012.1.
 Factors that affect the transfer eligibility of foreign citizen inmates include the circumstances of their crime, the policies of other nations, the lack of treaty between the United States (U.S.) and their country of nationality, or the eligibility requirements of international treaties (the first of which is that inmates must willingly volunteer to be considered for transfer).

-California Strongly supports the concept of transferring foreign national inmates, especially if it will enhance their rehabilitation and successful re-entry to society.
+California supports the concept of transferring foreign national inmates, especially if it will enhance their rehabilitation and successful re-entry to society.
 To obtain further information about the transfer treaty program, please read the International Prisoner Transfer Treaty Program brochure, available from the US Department of Justice, in English or Spanish.
 The US Department of State also maintains current Embassy contact information.